sudotrix/onprem-setup/istio/README.md

 istioctl manifest generate > $HOME/generated-manifest.yaml
 -**Once this installed in case your pod to be able to take effect for sidecar container you need to label the namespaces related to that po** kubectl label namespace <namespace-name> istio-injection=enabled
-- **Then you can deploy your aplication to the labeled namespace, note: you will need to deploy gateway and virtual-service to the same namespace in case your aplication to be accesible externally (find test folder in this repo)**
+- **Then you can deploy your aplication to the labeled namespace, note: you will need to deploy gateway and virtual-service to the same namespace in case your aplication to be accesible externally (find test-example-gtway-vrtsvc-httpbin folder in this repo)**
-- **Deploy the test aplication** kubectl apply -f istio-1.4.0/test/gateway.yml
+- **Deploy the test aplication** kubectl apply -f istio-1.4.0/test/gateway-virtual-svc.yml
 - **Set the ingress ports:**
 export INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="http2")].nodePort}') export SECURE_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')